Tristor/tristor.ro/content/post/openvpn-centos-7-digitalocean.md

 # Outro

 I know that many of you were expecting a write-up of configuring OpenVPN on my Ubiquiti EdgeRouter Lite (ER3L).
 I decided instead to do it on a DigitalOcean cloud server so that I wouldn't be limited to only my VPN to my home network while traveling.
 In this case, OpenVPN is my back-up, but also the one I built out first.
 I will be doing a follow-up article about setting up L2TP w/ IPSEC client-VPNs w/ cert-based auth on the Ubiquiti EdgeRouter Lite in the coming weeks, as that will be my primary.
 L2TP w/ IPSEC has the advantage of being natively supported on iOS, OS X, and Windows, where OpenVPN requires an additional client.
 I can also configure [SideStep](http://chetansurpur.com/projects/sidestep/) to auto-connect to L2TP based VPNs whenever I connect to a public Wi-Fi network.

+Additional steps you could take to make this configuration even more secure is to use an auth-script to provide 2FA w/ Google Authenticator + a password via PAM plugins.
+I [wrote previously about doing this when using SELinux](https://tristor.ro/blog/2016/04/21/openvpn--google-authenticator--selinux-on-centos-7/).
+Another thing might be to set up your own DNS server endpoints and push those through the VPN tunnel.
+In my example config above, I rely on Google and Level 3 DNS servers.

 Hope this helps out somebody though.
 Cheers.